 Hi!
 It's Paul Keane.
-During my whole life, I think, 've probably heard thousands of demos and songs from people just getting into music production.
+During my whole life, I think, I've probably heard thousands of demos and songs from people just getting into music production.
 I've had an online audience for quite a few years and lots of people just send me stuff.
 And then I also have started doing this online music production class so I'm in there to listen to students` work as often as I can.

 I've heard a lot of people's early works and there are some things that I noticed in like 95% of these tracks.
-Some things that just seem to be the things that beginners do so I thought I'd talk about the top three things that I noticed and just knock them all out in one article.
+Some things just seem to be the things that beginners do so I thought I'd talk about the top three things that I noticed and just knock them all out in one article.

 Mistake #1 – Messy reverb

 By far the most common mistake that I hear a lot of beginner producers make is they put too much reverb on everything(It leads everything to sound muddy or washed out).
 And it's understandable I've been there too.

 I feel like when you first start making music and playing with effects reverb is a very common one that comes with almost every program and it is such an easy way to transform any kind of dull playing sound into something that feels really big and lush and special.

 So everyone's natural inclination is to just use way too much of it: to put it on too many things, to use too extreme settings, and have it too loud.
 If I've got a reverb on a track I'll sometimes have it as low as 5% wet.

 I might go up to like 30 or 40 sometimes, maybe a little above that if it's like some ambient piece, but I'll definitely never go above 50.
 I feel like 50 to 99 is useless to me because it's just way more reverb than the dry signal at that point.
 100 is useful I'll talk about that in a second, but if you're newer to producing you probably want to have that dry wet lower than where you think you need it.

 That would be the first big change.
 The other two things that you should do with your reverb settings probably have a slightly shorter tail than your first instinct might tell you, and also to have it slightly darker.